T3Voila/templavoilaplus/Documentation/ExtensionProgrammersManual/UserFunctionsHooks/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Where it made sense, we have implemented some hooks every here and there in TemplaVoila in order to give extension programmers a chance to override or extend certain functionality.
-Just register your own function and you will take over the control or take influence on that part of TemplaVoila.
+Where it made sense, we have implemented some hooks every here and there in TemplaVoilà Plus in order to give extension programmers a chance to override or extend certain functionality.
+Just register your own function and you will take over the control or take influence on that part of TemplaVoilà Plus.

 If you need to extend a certain part and don't find a way to include your own code, just get in touch with us, we might include some API to